 This room is fully equipped with all necessary appointments.
-Side light and sky light are both available.
-The equipment is as follows: Adjustable desks, which can be transformed into tables or easels, at any angle desired; stationary desks, suitable for the execution of large designs, which also contain drawers for students' supplies; a large table with water connection adapted for mounting designs and grinding colors; blackboards for class demonstrations of perspective principles; a full line of wooden models, type solids, from which first lessons in perspective are given; a case of bric-a-brac and objects of still-life, furnishing material for sketching; a complete set of charts used in study of historic ornament and design; plaster casts of historic ornament, natural leaf forms, masks, heads and full length figures which serve as models in the rendering of light and shade in charcoal drawings.
+The equipment is as follows: Adjustable desks, which can be transformed into tables or easels, at any angle desired; stationary desks, suitable for the execution of large designs, which also contain drawers for students' supplies; a large table with water connection adapted for mounting designs and grinding colors; Black boards for class demonstrations of perspective principles;

-SLOYD ROOM
+SLOYD ROOM.